DMacMakes/dmdocs/content/en/torrens/ise102/week11/index.md

    Once it works, try pausing the game for a while and displaying a message about the deadly wall collision.

 Optional:
-5. Give the second fruit type a different score.
+1. Give the second fruit type a different score.
-6. When the snake collides with a side wall, teleport it to the opposite side.
+2. When the snake collides with a side wall, teleport it to the opposite side.
 Do the equivalent for top/bottom walls.

-**Extra session this week:**
+## Extra session this week

+Covering collections aka arrays/vectors.

 Time and date incoming!